K3S/IBMi-Utilities/Slack/Message/readme.md

 * TOC
 {:toc}

-### System Requirements
+# Requirements

-This.
+IBM 7.2 with technology refresh 7 or higher.

-## SLKMSG - Send a message to a slack channel using a bot
+### SLKMSG - Send a message to a slack channel using a bot
 ```
 BOTH            COMP              'Company code'                   3A
 BOTH            CHANNEL           'Slack Channel'                100A